tdeekens/flopflip/readme.md

 #### `useFeatureToggle(flagName: string, flagVariation: FlagVariation): boolean`

-A likely forward compatible implementation [React hook](https://reactjs.org/docs/hooks-reference.html).
+A forward compatible implementation [React hook](https://reactjs.org/docs/hooks-reference.html).
 Given the installed version of React supports hooks you can use a functional component and toggle as follows:

 ```js
 import { useFeatureToggle } from '@flopflip/react-broadcast';